On the street again

 I checked in with the worker at the hotel in the evening.
 N. was still gone.
 He had received his allowance on Friday but had spent it on his friends.
 I think that’s code for buying drugs.
 N. was still awol.
 N. called me at 6:15 this morning.
 He said he had been at the hotel last night but had not stayed in his room.
 He assumed I knew about Edmonton.
 I said I had heard about that.
 I wanted to know where he was and he wanted to know why.
 He asked for money and I said no. I checked with the worker in the room.
 N. was absent all night, and had showed up at 5:00 AM and taken something from his room and then taken off again.

-One response to “On the street again”
+One thought on “On the street again”

 Leave a Reply